By Megan Murray

 'Another area that I usually cover with clients is the bedroom, which calls for more tactile materials like rattan, soft woods and fabric shades.
 This room typically feels calm and relaxing, so the finishes, shapes and colours should reflect that - and remember, they need to work with your changing bedding, cushions and throw as well.

-'Overhead lights can be romantic and diffuse light in a dreamy way here, like the Alicia chandelier which is crafted from natural capiz shell discs with a shimmering pearlescent finish.
+'Overhead lights can be romantic and diffuse light in a dreamy way here, like the Katia chandelier.
+Crafted from yellow cast glass shards, the flecked finish shimmers when the light catches the chandelier.

 'Rattan and jute look lovely on a bedside table, giving a lovely glow that works with all the seasons.
-I like the Sienna table lamp, paired with warm-toned wooden and fabric shaded floor lamps.'
+I like linen shades to bring softness to the room like our Maris pendant, paired with warm-toned wooden and fabric floor lamps.'